CoDeConf/cph15/sponsors/packages.md

 * Premium location of sponsor booth at exhibition area
 * Logo on web, printed program, conference roll-ups, and the conference token
 * Full access to the attendees list ( title / name / address / phone number / email)
-* A 5 minute pitch of your choice at the sponsor lineup
+* A mention in the Welcome & Announcements

 ## Silver sponsor benefits
 * Booth at the exhibition area, including space for your roll-ups and materials
 * Logo on web, printed program, conference roll-ups and the conference token
-* A 5 minute pitch of your choice at the sponsor lineup
+* A mention in the Welcome & Announcements

 ## Happening or gimmick
 * You can sponsor anything from meals, drinks, sweets, swags.
 Let us know what you have in mind, and we'll work something out.